mdreck/mdreck.github.io/README.md

 - ### Data Analysis & Visualization

+	- __Python__
-	- #### [The Hedonometer Index: A Happiness Forecast](https://github.com/mdreck/mdreck.github.io/blob/master/hedonometer_index/Hedonometer_Index.ipynb): Exploratory Analysis of Twitter's daily sentiment and happiness forecast.
+		- [The Hedonometer Index: A Happiness Forecast](https://github.com/mdreck/mdreck.github.io/blob/master/hedonometer_index/Hedonometer_Index.ipynb): Exploratory Analysis of Twitter's daily sentiment and happiness forecast.

 	_The Jupyter notebook above was presented to an audience of professors, peers, and professionals from various backgrounds as part of a Graduate Capstone project._